mdwajid095/kafka-acl-operator/README.md

 # kafka-acl-operator
-Acl operator to manage acl of kafka topic in Confluent kafka platform.
+Acl operator and acl chart to manage acl of kafka topic in Confluent kafka platform.